zotonic/zotonic/doc/ref/configuration/site-configuration.rst

   The list of installed modules will be updated on each site start, e.g. when you add a module to the ``install_modules`` list, it will be installed automatically when you restart the site.

+``{ip_whitelist, "127.0.0.0/8,10.0.0.0/8,192.168.0.0/16,172.16.0.0/12,::1,fd00::/8"}``
+  List of TCP/IP addresses and their netmasks.
+  The admin user password *admin* will only be accepted if logging in from a host matching the whitelisted IP addresses.
+This for protecting development systems that are exposed to the Internet.
+  This can also be configured in the :ref:`guide-configuration`.

 ``{smtphost, "..."}``
   Hostname you want e-mail messages to appear from.
 See :ref:`guide-email`.